joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 In other words, the .NET camp thinks you should collapse any sequence of 1 or more `?`s into a single `?`.
 The functional language camp -- who understands the elegance of mathematical composition -- eschews the magic and lets the world be as it is.
-We eventually realized that the .NET route is incredible complex, and requires runtime support.
+We eventually realized that the .NET route is incredibly complex, and requires runtime support.

 The functional language route does bend your mind slightly at first.
 For example, the map example from earlier: